VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

 `OAuth2 tokens timeout` : This is the expiration time of the tokens created and associated with the authentication request.
 This timeout is static and non-updatable.

-`Enable OAuth2 refresh token` : This option enable the creation of a refresh token which can be used to renew an access_token without reauthentication.
+`Enable OAuth2 refresh token` : This option enables the creation of a refresh token which can be used to renew access tokens without reauthentication.

-`Enable refresh token rotation` : This option send another refresh token at each use of the currently valid refresh token.
+`Enable refresh token rotation` : This option sends another refresh token after each use of the currently valid refresh token.
 The predecessor is invalidated and cannot be reused.

-`History of expired tokens` : This is a parameter to extend the duration of a refresh token in Redis to remember an even older invalid refresh token to prevent a replay attack.
-If this is the case, all the refresh tokens and access tokens will be invalidated, especially the current ones.
+`History of expired tokens` : If this parameter is activated (>1), Vulture will remember the last N refresh tokens and will invalidate all refresh/access tokens if any old refresh token is reused, preventing replay attacks.

 ### SSO Forward